ehacke/numeric-hash/README.md

 # numeric-hash
 Hash a string to a human-readable number.
+Increases the chances of collision to improve legibility.

 No dependencies.
+Uses standard NodeJS crypto library.

 ## Why?